collective/collective.recipe.solrinstance/README.rst

 extralibs
     Optional includes of custom Java libraries.
-The option takes a path and a regular expression per line seperated by a colon.
+The option takes a path and a regular expression per line separated by a colon.
     The regular expression is optional and defaults to ``.*\.jar`` (all jar-files in a directory).
 Example::